MicrosoftDocs/power-automate-docs/articles/android.md

 The instant flows feature allows you to easily run repetitive tasks automatically from any place, at any time with your mobile device.
 You might encounter fewer errors than if you performed these tasks manually.

-If you've used the previous Power Automate mobile version, you know instant flows as button flows.
+If you've used the previous Power Automate mobile app version, you know instant flows as button flows.

 ![Screenshot of a list of instant flows.](media/android/instant-flows-1.png "List of instant flows")